Breastfeeding Essentials (Plus a Few Helpful Extras)

 Wearable Pump

-Parenthood is busy, so if you want to be able to multitask or need to pump while driving to work or while sitting at your desk, then a hands-free, wearable breast pump is certainly a nice-to-have option.
+Parenthood is busy, so if you want to multitask or need to pump while driving to work or while sitting at your desk, then a hands-free, wearable breast pump is certainly a nice-to-have option.
 There are a variety of options out there, so it’s simply a matter of finding the right one for you and your circumstances.

 Hands-Free Pumping Bra